MB-Bidram/TinyLC/README.md

-**Lua DSL in C++** is a Lua like DSL written in C++ aiming to have Minimal overhead with near Native speed, Making Bindings more Easy without FFI and Direct use of both C++ and a Simple as possible Lua like Language.

-## How could it reach Native speed?
+**TinyLC** is an experimental Lua-like DSL implemented in C++, designed for minimal overhead and optimization-friendly execution.
+It aims to combine a simple Lua-like language with direct C++ integration, without relying on FFI.

+## What the DSL aims to be
+  - Simple and minimal
+  - As close to Lua as possible
+  - Nearly as flexible as Lua
+  - Avoid C++ RTTI complexity where possible
+  - Keep runtime structures simple and low-level
+  - Minimal overhead
+  - Near-native performance

+## Performance-oriented design
 - No Virtual Machine loop
-- No complex design ( To keep everything optimization friendly )
+- A simpler runtime design intended to remain optimization-friendly
+- No traditional stack-based Virtual Machine

+## Trade-offs Compared to Lua
+### Limitations
-- No stack
+  - No debug library support, due to the lack of a traditional VM and VM stack

-## What are the Cons and Pros from the Vanilla Lua?
-- ## Cons
-  - No existanse of the Debug library ( There is no Stack or VM )
   - Less flexible syntax ( C++ limits )
-  - No external Lua C API binded library support
+  - No support for external libraries built around the Lua C API
-- ## Pros
+### Advantages
   - Native coroutine library ( Standard C++ Coroutines )
-  - Support for mixture of C++ and Lua DSL
+  - Support for mixing C++ with the Lua-like DSL
   - Lightweight

 ## Current state
-  - Currently the project is solo and slow
+  - currently a solo-developed project and remains under active development
   - No function support
   - No library support
   - No standard library
-  - Buggy
+  - Some behavior is still unstable
-  - Not portable across C++ Compilers ( GNU G++ and Clang can Compile the source code )
+  - Compiler portability is currently limited ( the project currently builds with GCC and Clang )

-## More info about the Design
+## Design Overview
+  ### Value Representation
-  The design uses a **Tagged Union** for its Values Because its more CPU friendly and avoids C++ heavy Polymorphism
+  The design uses a **Tagged Union** for its Values because it is more CPU-friendly and avoids C++ heavy Polymorphism

+  ### String Interning
-  Strings are **Interned**, So they are stored only once in the Memory It works by calculating the Hash of the string first, Then does a lookup in the Global Hash Map.
+  Strings are **Interned**, meaning each unique string is stored only once in memory.
+  The runtime computes the string hash first, then performs a lookup in a global hash map:
   - If found, return a pointer to the existing string
-  - If not, allocate a new memory as memcmp is slow and expensive, the design uses a Pointer comarison to check if they are equal or not because the Hash is pre-calculated and stored, it makes table lookups with string extremely fast.
+  - If not, allocate a new memory
+  Because interned strings can be compared by pointer, equality checks avoid repeated full string comparisons.
+  This also improves the efficiency of string-keyed table lookups.

+  ### Garbage Collection
-  The GC uses a Mark-And-Sweep design with Epoch-Based marking Optimization.
+  The garbage collector currently uses a **mark-and-sweep** design with an **epoch-based marking optimization**.

-## What the DSL aims to be
-  - Simple and minimal
-  - Near Lua as possible
-  - Flexible
-  - Avoid C++ RTTS / RAII complexity and overhead
-  - Minimal overhead
-  - Near Native Speed